deso-protocol/dips/cips/cip-1.md

 some period of time, limiting the attack surface.

 Most users don’t want to approve every transaction they perform on a third party app.
-Core product features like diamonds make transferring CLOUT and creator coins an action users do multiple times per day.
+Core product features like diamonds make transferring DESO and creator coins an action users do multiple times per day.
 Furthermore, we have learned there is no way to run a signing service in the background on iOS.
 For all these reasons, we should solve for providing third party apps with easy access to